-11. Geography, Major and Minor within the Bachelor of Arts Program Advisor: Ray Vander Zaag, Ph.D.
+10. Geography, Major and Minor within the Bachelor of Arts

+Program Advisor: Ray Vander Zaag, PhD

 The study of Geography concerns physical and human processes and interactions on the earth's surface.
 Physical Geography asks where and why natural phenomena (such as weather, climate, soils, landforms, vegetation types) occur as they do.
 Human Geography asks why human and cultural elements (such as language, population, religion, agriculture, industry and conflict) are located as they are.
 Investigation of the interplay between physical factors and human factors is central to the discipline.

 Studies in Geography equip students to appreciate and care for creation and prepare students for careers in education, conservation, planning, and resource industries.

-11.1.
-Geography Major, Three-year B.A.
+10.1.
+Geography Major, Three-year BA

-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 (C) in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 (C) in 90 credit hours Residency Requirements:
+90 credit hours fulfilling the program requirements as specified below

+A minimum grade point average of 2.25 (C) in the courses presented for the major

+A passing grade in all courses presented for graduation and a minimum grade point average of 2.25 (C) in 90 credit hours

-30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Ways of Knowing II and Theology requirements 12 credit hours of the major requirements Common Curriculum Requirements:
+30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

-INTD-1000 Ways of Knowing I

-Theology-6 credit hours

-Humanities-3 credit hours

-Social Science-3 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist-3 credit hours

-Indigenous-3 credit hours

-Making-3 credit hours

-Ways of Knowing II-6 credit hours

-Academic writing requirement

-Major Requirements:

-A minimum of 30 credit hours

-A minimum of 9 credit hours at the 3000-level or higher

-GEOG-1000 Introduction to Physical Geography

-GEOG-1010 Introduction to Human Geography

-Additional physical geography-6 credit hours
+GEOG-1000 Introduction to Physical Geography GEOG-1010 Introduction to Human Geography Additional physical geography - 6 credit hours

-Additional cultural or human geography-6 credit
+Additional cultural or human geography - 6 credit hours

-Geography electives-12 credit hours including 6 credit hours at the 2000 level or above.
+Geography electives - 12 credit hours including 6 credit hours at the 2000 level or above.

-General electives:

-- 1. A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - 2.
-This program requires minimum 42 credit hours at the 2000-level or above.
-Thus, only 48 credit hours of 1000level courses can count toward this program. - 3.
-This program may include a maximum of 9 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of practicum. - 4.
-A student must earn a minimum grade of C in GEOG-1000, -1010, or ENVS/GEOG-1030 to declare a major in this field.
-11.2.
-Geography Minor, Four- and Three-year Requirements:
+- A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - This program requires minimum 42 credit hours at the 2000-level or above.
+Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
+This program may include a maximum of 9 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL).

-A minimum of 18 credit hours

-A minimum of 6 credit hours in residence
+10.2.
+Geography Minor, Four- and Threeyear BA

 A minimum of 6 credit hours of 1000-level courses

-A minimum of 9 credit hours at the 2000-level or ahove
+A minimum of 9 credit hours at the 2000-level or above

-A minimum of 3 credit hours from two of the following sub-fields:
+A minimum of 3 credit hours from two of the following sub-fields: Physical Geography Systematic Human Geography Regional Geography

-Physical Geography

-Systematic Human Geography

-Regional Geography

-12. History, Majors and Minor within the Bachelor of Arts Program Chair: Brian Froese, Ph.D.
+11. History, Majors and Minor within the Bachelor of Arts

+Program Chair: Brian Froese, PhD

 The study of History enables students to understand various movements and influences that throughout time have shaped and formed the world in which they live.
 It explores the influence of culture, religion, politics, economics, and other forces from the emergence of written texts to the present time.
 It includes inquiry into the formation of western civilization as well as the formation and intersections of global civilizations.
 At CMU, significant attention is also given to the history of Christianity, but the courses that most specifically address this area appear under Biblical and Theological Studies.

 Studies in History prepare students for careers in government, journalism, archival work, and education.

-12.1.
-History Major, Four-year B.A.
+11.1.
+History Major, Four-year BA

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 (C) in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 (C) in 120 credit hours Residency Requirements:
+120 credit hours fulfilling the program requirements as specified below

+A minimum grade point average of 2.25 (C) in the courses presented for the major

+A passing grade in all courses presented for graduation and a minimum grade point average of 2.25 (C) in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Ways of Knowing II and Theology requirements 30 credit hours of the major requirements Common Curriculum Requirements:
+60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program